abiquo/jclouds-abiquo/README.md

 =======================

 This is the JClouds Abiquo provider.
-The project is still under development and it is not suitable to be used within JClouds.
-Currently it only provides access to the Abiquo REST API.
+The project is still under development and it only provides access to the Abiquo REST API.

 Note on patches/pull requests